Ahmadnafe3s/Angular-HomeNeeds/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Separating Router Module

+I did it because i have used lazyLoading functionality in this project .
+So Separating Router Module base upon componenets is essential for lazy loading...